Is COVID-19 Really to Blame for the Aviation Industry Crisis?

 At Mormedi we are aware of this gap and the urgent need for companies to move forward.
 To help companies create differentiation and competitive advantage through a coherent sustainability strategy we have created the Mormedi Sustainability Compass: a tool to find opportunities for innovation across the lifecycle of any product or service, while ensuring that you deliver the best user experience.

-For more information on how we can help make your business more competitive and sustainable, please contact us at madridHQ@mormedi.com or visit mormedi.com.
+For more information on how we can help make your business more competitive and sustainable, please contact us at madridHQ[at]mormedi.com or visit mormedi.com.